Kaf1018Zhang/Topo_Persp_Repr_SAE/README.md

 </pre>

 ## Discrete Morse Skeleton
 Use test.ipynb to create DMS for latent spaces.
-Refer to the code for step 1:
+Refer to the code for step 1 (take dim=8 as an example):
 <pre>
   <code>
     X_lat = np.load("latent_db/latent_8.npy")